rushikeshsl/optimizing-player-revival-decisions/README.md

 # Final Recommendation

-Based on the experimental findings, **Variant 2 (Emotional Framing)** was identified as the most effective revive-screen strategy.
+Based on the experimental findings, Variant 2 (Emotional Framing) is recommended as the optimal revive-screen strategy for rollout.

-Although Variant 3 generated the highest revive clicks, Variant 2 produced stronger meaningful gameplay continuation and healthier engagement quality after revival.
+Although Variant 3 generated the highest revival acceptance rate (43.81%), Variant 2 produced the strongest meaningful gameplay continuation with an average of 1.95 additional gameplay minutes per session, significantly outperforming all other variants.

+The analysis demonstrated that emotionally-driven behavioral interventions created healthier and more sustainable engagement behavior compared to urgency-based messaging, which primarily optimized short-term revive conversions.

-The final recommendation was to prioritize behavioral strategies that improve long-term player engagement rather than optimizing only for short-term revive conversions.
+Therefore, the recommended product strategy is to prioritize revive-screen experiences that maximize meaningful player engagement rather than focusing only on immediate revive clicks.